-Dorn Cox is the research director of Wolfe’s Neck Center for Agriculture & the Environment in Freeport, Maine.
-Open source hardware and software manage many tasks at Wolfe’s Neck Center and on Dorn’s own farm.
-Open source philosophy is the foundation of Farm Hack, Gathering for Open Ag Tech (GOAT), and FarmOS, online projects Dorn cofounded to give farmers new ways to share projects and knowledge.
+Open source hardware and software manage many tasks at Wolfe’s Neck Center and on Cox’s own farm in Freeport, Maine.
+Open source philosophy is the foundation of Farm Hack, Gathering for Open Ag Tech (GOAT) and FarmOS, online projects Dorn cofounded to give farmers new ways to share projects and knowledge.

 Peter Webb and Drew Thomas

-As the cofounders of the St. Louis startup MARSfarm, Peter Webb and Drew Thomas are trying to raise interest in agriculture and STEM education by exploring ways to grow food on Mars.
+As the CEO and COO, respectively, of the St. Louis startup MARSfarm, Peter Webb and Drew Thomas are trying to raise interest in agriculture and STEM education by exploring ways to grow food on Mars.
 MARSfarm developed an affordable food computer and shared the plans for it.
 More than 100 groups have downloaded the kit and built their own.

 What's the next story?